mmiranda222/.statsuite/README.md

 ### Contributing to the documentation

 - All the documentation content is written in **Markdown** syntax.
+- If you want to **edit the documentation** web page, fork [this project](https://gitlab.com/sis-cc/dotstatsuite-documentation), make your changes there, and submit a merge request.
-- Follow the existing **menu structure**.
+- Please follow the existing **menu structure**.
 If relevant, you can submit a new menu folder/section/sub-section.
-- Follow our **[Gitflow](https://sis-cc.gitlab.io/dotstatsuite-documentation/contribution/development-guidelines/) process** to submit new entries in the documentation.
+- Your merge request will be reviewed according to our **[Gitflow](https://sis-cc.gitlab.io/dotstatsuite-documentation/contribution/development-guidelines/) process**.